malohr/CodingTask/README.md

 - If you need to take adjustments on the provided wrapper in order to make your code functional, please go ahead

 - Own extensions and ideas are always wanted ;)

+- To test your endpoints it is recommended to use a software like Postman https://www.postman.com/downloads/